netbox-community/go-netbox/README.md

 Package `netbox` provides an API 3.0 client for [netbox-community's NetBox](https://github.com/netbox-community/netbox) IPAM and DCIM service.

 This package assumes you are using NetBox 3.0, as the NetBox 1.0 API no longer exists.
-However NetBox 2.0 might still work as the API isn't that different between 2.0 and 3.0.
+It wasn't tested on NetBox 2.0 but given the minor changes to the API between 2.0 and 3.0 it still might work.
+If you need Netbox 2.0 support (e.g. for 2.11) you can still `go get github.com/netbox-community/go-netbox@netbox_v2.11`.

 Using the client
 ================